REAIABook/REAIABook/readme.md

   dbWriteTable(db.conn, 'Sales', sales.data, row.names=FALSE)
 ```

-#### Parcel and res bldg data unique identifiers
+#### Parcel and Residential Building data unique identifiers

-Here we add unique identifiers to the King County Assessors parcel and residential building tabular data.
+Here we add unique identifiers to the King County Assessor's parcel and residential building tabular data.
 The unique identifiers (**pinx**) are simply an extension of the County's parcel identification numbers (PINs) where we add two leading '.'s in order to avoid dropped leading zeros in future uses.
 A custom function call **buildPinx()** is used to accomplish this.
 Full code for the **buildPinx()** function can be found in the *custom\_functions.R* file.

 We start by reading the raw parcel tabular data, creating the **pinx** unique identifier and then writing it back to the database.